A tetrachotomy for expansions of the real ordered additive group: The one-variable case of Theorem B

-In this section we prove Theorem C. The reader will find it helpful to have copies of \cite{FHW-Compact, HW-Monadic} handy, as we repeatedly make use of results from these papers.
+The reader will find it helpful to have copies of \cite{FHW-Compact, HW-Monadic} handy, as we repeatedly make use of results from these papers.
 We need to include a remark about the work in \cite{HW-Monadic}.
-By \cite[Theorem A]{HW-Monadic}, an expansion of $(\R,<,+)$ that does not define an isomorphic copy of $(\Cal P(\N),\N,\in,+1)$ is type A. In Sections 3 and 4 of \cite{HW-Monadic} all results were stated for expansions that do not define $(\Cal P(\N),\N,\in,+1)$.
+By \cite[Theorem B]{HW-Monadic}, an expansion of $(\R,<,+)$ that does not define an isomorphic copy of $(\Cal P(\N),\N,\in,+1)$ is type A. In Sections 3 and 4 of \cite{HW-Monadic} all results were stated for expansions that do not define $(\Cal P(\N),\N,\in,+1)$.
 However, the proofs only made use of the fact that such structures are type A. This should have been made clear, but the authors did not anticipate the relevance of the weaker assumption.